libaudioverse/libaudioverse/platform_support.md

 If you got this far, you're done and don't need to run the above stuff ever again.
 Also you're set up for C++ development on Windows.

 Clone the Libaudioverse repository or otherwise obtain the Libaudioverse source code (git is not mentioned above; you don't need it because you can just download a zip from GitHub).
 Open your developer command prompt to the directory to which you extracted the source code.
+Possibly run your `cppshell.bat`.
 Then run the following commands:

 ```
 mkdir build